The Dawn Patrol (1938 film): Production

 The screenplay from the first Dawn Patrol was reprised by original screenwriter Seton Miller, even though its dialogue had been limited because it had been one of the first sound pictures.
 Miller, in conjunction with director Edmund Goulding, although following the original closely and crediting original co-writer Dan Totheroh, primarily rewrote dialogue to incorporate the characters played by Flynn, Rathbone and Niven.

 The proposal for the remake came from producer Hal Wallis to Jack L. Warner in a memo dated April 30, 1938, to financially exploit public awareness of impending war brought on by the German annexation of Austria the month before.
 Goulding was available to direct after being taken off the filming of Jezebel in favor of William Wyler.
 Warner had hired Goulding in 1937 on a per-film basis after Louis B. Mayer had fired him from MGM Studios in a sex scandal, and offered him the Dawn Patrol assignment to keep him interested while he completed preparations for filming Dark Victory, which he also wanted Goulding to direct.
-Although Goulding detested remakes, he had successfully filmed a remake of one of his own films as his first Warner Brothers project and agreed.
+Although Goulding detested remakes, he had successfully filmed a remake of one of his own films as his first Warner Bros.
+Pictures project and agreed.

 The film featured an entirely male cast, and all 12 credited roles of characters in the 59th Squadron were filled by actors with British backgrounds.
 One of the many British actors cast by Goulding was his house-mate, Michael Brooke (the 7th Earl of Warwick), while Rathbone and Flynn were selected because of their recent appearance together in The Adventures of Robin Hood.
 Goulding's biographer Matthew Kennedy wrote:

 Everyone remembered a set filled with fraternal good cheer ...
 The filming of Dawn Patrol was an unusual experience for everyone connected with it, and dissipated for all time the legend that Britishers are lacking in a sense of humor ...
 The picture was made to the accompaniment of more ribbing than Hollywood has ever witnessed.
 The setting for all this horseplay was the beautiful English manners of the cutterups.
 The expressions of polite and pained shock on the faces of Niven, Flynn, Rathbone et al., when (women) visitors were embarrassed was the best part of the nonsense.

 Principal photography began on August 6, 1938, and ended six weeks later on September 15.
-Airfield exteriors were shot at the Warner Brothers Ranch near Calabasas, California.
+Airfield exteriors were shot at the Warner Bros.
+Ranch near Calabasas, California.